Privacy Policy

 We may update this policy when we add new features, work with new processors, or to reflect changes in the law.
 The "Last updated" date at the top of this page changes whenever we do.
 For material changes that affect what we collect or how we use it, we will tell you by email at the address on your account (if you have one) before the change takes effect.

-Contact
+Operator and Contact

+The service is operated from Fethiye, Turkey.
 Privacy questions, data requests, or anything else covered by this policy: support at online-alarm dot com.
 We aim to respond within 30 days.